ysharplanguage/FastJsonParser/README.md

 The complete source code of the parser is pretty short (in a [single source file less than 900 SLOC-long](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs)) and comes with some speed tests and their sample data, all in the "JsonTest" and "TestData" folders.

-The console test program, [Program.cs](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/Program.cs), also includes a few unit tests (for both nominal cases vs. error cases), and it will attempt to execute them before the speed tests.
+The console test program includes a few unit tests (for both nominal cases vs. error cases), and it will attempt to execute them before the speed tests - see [ParserTests.cs](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/ParserTests.cs).

 Do not hesitate to add more of the former (i.e., unit tests) and to raise here whatever issues you may find.